 Some payment processors automatically transfer funds into your bank account (less the transaction processing fees) in as little as 24 to 72 hours from transaction approval.

 Others may require that you manually initiate and direct the transfer process before funds are moved to your account.
-Other providers may offer free redemption only in certain forms of payment (like a prepaid debit card), but will impose additional fees to electronically transfer funds into your bank account or mail a check.
+Other providers may offer free redemption only in certain forms of payment (like a prepaid debit card), but will impose additional fees to electronically transfer funds into your bank account or mail a cheque.

 What kind of support do you provide?